-3 months 6 months 12 months 18 months - 2 years 3 - 5 years 6 - 8 years 9 - 10 years 11 - 14 years 15 - 19 years Follows objects with eyes Turns head toward Sits without support Babbles Crawls and stands without support Picks up objects Feeds herself/himself with a spoon Walks supported by hand Plays with other children Groups similar Can complete instructions with 3 or more steps Can follow complicated instructions Will start to form strong Can undertake some more complicated chores and tasks (but still Growing towards adult body (but still not fully adult) sounds Rolls over with two fingers Imitates sounds Imitates actions of adults Says 2-3 objects Cooperates and plays with other peer relationships needs time to play and is not fully Starting to make decisions and Holds head upright Smiles when you speak Reaches for object Tries to get things out of reach Responds to caregiver emotions and gestures of caregiver Responds to own name words Uses short sentences Responds to requests Searches for Builds towers of 4 or more blocks Says first name and tells a short story Begins to dress and Can hold and use a pen for writing or drawing Can Might begin to have an online peer group Might start to grown) Puberty Can begin to 'test' adult rules Can go develop own sense of morals and values May have risk-taking behaviours Says first words, waves "bye-bye" Points to objects hidden objects Begins to point to body parts. undress by her/himself. brush teeth, comb hair May begin to challenge parents or caregivers challenge parents or caregivers Some may start puberty through strong emotions and feel unconfident and insecure Still needs time to play on own and with friends Often an interest in romantic relationships Talk and sing Show colors and gentle sounds Play 'peek a boo'Clapping and singingBlow bubbles Naming objects while doing things Playing silly games Dancing Fun household chores e.g. washing Hide and seek and imaginary games Telling stories together Balancing, throwing, jumping Playing games or music Joining in local kids groups Ask your child to choose a movie night, meal, games night Play a sport together Playing games or music Joining in local kids groups Ask your child to choose a movie night, meal, games night Play a sport together Allow your teen to teach you something new, e.g., their online game Involve in family discussions Allow time to spend with friends Allow your teen to teach you something new, e.g., their online game Involve in family discussions Allow time to spend with friends
+3 months 6 months 12 months 18 months - 2 years 3 - 5 years 6 - 8 years 9 - 10 years Follows objects with eyes Turns head toward sounds Holds head upright Smiles when you speak Reaches for object Sits without support Babbles Rolls over Tries to get things out of reach Responds to caregiver emotions Crawls and stands without support Picks up objects with two fingers Imitates sounds and gestures of caregiver Responds to own name Says first words, waves "bye-bye" Points to objects Feeds herself/himself with a spoon Walks supported by hand Imitates actions of adults Says 2-3 words Uses short sentences Responds to requests Searches for hidden objects Begins to point to body parts.
+Plays with other children Groups similar objects Builds towers of 4 or more blocks Says first name and tells a short story Begins to dress and undress by her/ himself.
+Can complete instructions with 3 or more steps Cooperates and plays with other children Can hold and use a pen for writing or drawing Can brush teeth, comb hair May begin to challenge parents or caregivers Can follow complicated instructions Will start to form strong peer relationships Might begin to have an online peer group Might start to challenge parents or caregivers Some may start puberty Talk and sing Show colors and gentle sounds Play 'peek a boo' Clapping and singing Blow bubbles Naming objects while doing things Playing silly games Dancing Fun household chores e.g. washing Hide and seek and imaginary games Telling stories together Balancing, throwing, jumping Playing games or music Joining in local kids groups Ask your child to choose a movie night, meal, games night Play a sport together Playing games or music Joining in local kids groups Ask your child to choose a movie night, meal, games night Play a sport together